 Castle Rock Alimony

 Under Colorado statute, alimony is technically called “maintenance.”
 Beginning in 2014, the legislature adopted the following formula to calculate this maintenance: 40% of the higher earner’s gross monthly income minus 50% of the lower earner’s gross monthly income.
 This equation is used by all courts, including the Douglas County District Court in Castle Rock.
+In 2018, further adjustments were made to the formula as the Legislature’s reaction to changes in IRS Code and the fact that payment or receipt of alimony (for new cases) would no longer be a taxable or deductible event.
 If a judge does not use the formula, he or she must explain why.
 However, if your family’s income exceeds $360,000 per year the formula is not applicable.
 This does not mean that a court cannot apply it, judges are just not required to consider it.
 More factors are involved with higher income families such that the courts need more flexibility in their maintenance assessments.

 Requests for temporary alimony utilize the same 40%/50% formula.
 These payments are meant to assist with normal living expenses during the pendency of your divorce case.
 Separately, the time table for permanent orders is based on the length of the marriage.
 If your marriage lasted 20 years or less, the time table increases upward, capping out at 50% of the length of the marriage as you move closer to that 20 years.
 If you and your spouse have been married for over 20 years, the duration of maintenance payments would likely be at least half that time or longer, if not more.
 In some cases, alimony can continue for life.